75 Years Soaring: Celebrating the Chicago Convention and the Freedoms of the Air

 To conclude, the Chicago Convention and the freedoms of the air, are the foundation for diplomatic air global navigation.
 They are the instruments of international law to establish air routes.
 Air freedoms act as regulators of free airflow and transit through the invisible borders of the sky.
 What is important to remember here, is that next time you are flying you appreciate how much international synergy goes into making worldwide travel function viable and functioning well.

-“Aviation is proof that given the will, we have the capacity to achieve the impossible.”
+“Aviation is proof that given the will, we can achieve the impossible.”

 Love